AlexsLemonade/training-modules/intro_to_R_tidyverse/00-rstudio_guide.md

 3. You can switch to a **Terminal** where commands will be carried out by clicking the `Terminal` tab to the right of the `Console` tab.
 This is a [command-line interface](https://en.wikipedia.org/wiki/Command-line_interface).
-Commands here will not be carried out by R.
+Commands here are for programs on your system _other_ than R.

 ![terminal](screenshots/02-terminal.png)